kesadilya/eskwelabs_assignments/capstone_details.md

 Analyzes all outstanding purchase requisitions and decides whether:

 1. The goods that are to be purchased still exist in the inventory;
-2. Good A may be bundled with all other Good A that are to be bought based from demand from different departments;
+2. Good A may be bundled with all other Good As from purchase requests from different departments
 3. Good A may be bundled with other goods, let us say Good B or C; and
 3. Goods can be combined with other services (stretched target).